dsymonds/larn/README.md

 Progress
 --------
 I have transliterated each original C source file.
-I have done the minimal changes required to get it to be valid Go source code as far as gofmt is concerned.
-Some chunks have been stubbed out instead of ported (e.g. loading/saving).
+I have done the minimal changes required to get it to build.

-I have made sufficient changes to get it to build, linking against github.com/dsymonds/gocurse/curses.
-Much is still stubbed out, though.
+Some chunks have been stubbed out instead of ported (e.g. loading/saving), but a substantial enough part works that you can play it.

 Roadmap
 -------
-I will next be debugging, fixing and filling out the critical stubbed functions.
+I will next be debugging, fixing and filling out the stubbed functions.

-After that, hopefully enough will work to be able to play; I shall then start turning the code into good Go code, and filling out any remaining stubbed functions.

 Next, I will abstract enough of the code to turn it into a web based version, probably hosted on App Engine; you can be playing on one